Land and Property Services (LPS)

 Local Government Reorganisation (LGR)

-Local Government Reorganisation (LGR) is the collective term describing the extensive changes to local government structure that occurred in England, Scotland and Wales in the period 1995-98.
-In 2009, there was another LGR in England, which abolished seven non-metropolitan counties and created ten new unitary authorities.
-Two new Unitary Authorities that were to have been created in 2011 (Exeter and Norwich) were revoked by Parliament in 2010.
+This is the collective term describing the extensive changes to local government structure that occurred in England, Scotland and Wales between 1995 and 1998.
+In 2009 there was another LGR in England, which abolished seven non-metropolitan counties and created ten new unitary authorities.
+In 2010, Two new unitary authorities that were to be created in 2011 (Exeter and Norwich) were revoked by parliament.

 Further information on the LGR and other recent local government changes in the UK.